A Lovely Safari Lodge in Kenya

 Welcome to Angama, inspired by the Swahili word for ‘suspended in mid-air’.
 Located high above the floor of Africa’s Great Rift Valley, Angama Mara is a remarkable safari lodge overlooking Kenya’s Maasai Mara, considered by many as the loveliest game reserve on the continent.

 Here guests will find a lodge where everything is as it ought to be: two intimate camps of just fifteen tented suites each, a private airfield and access to the Mara below, tailor-made safari days and a famously warm Kenyan welcome.

-Days are as action-packed or as gentle as guests choose them to be.
-The Mara Triangle is home to Africa’s great mammals, a mere 10 minute drive from Angama Mara and guests can experience hot air ballooning, walking safaris, cultural visits to neighbouring Maasai villages – or simply do nothing at all.
+Days are as action-packed or as gentle as you prefer.
+The Mara Triangle is home to Africa’s great mammals, a mere 15-minute drive from Angama Mara and guests can experience hot air ballooning, walking safaris, cultural visits to neighbouring Maasai villages – or simply relax and do nothing at all.

-At the heart of the lodge surely has to be the kind, warm and gentle team of Kenyans who take loving care of all the guests.
+At the heart of Angama is the kind, warm and gentle team of Kenyans who take loving care of all our guests.
 The lodge family of safari guides, chefs, butlers, housekeepers and camp managers is driven by guest delight; the joy of being of service runs deep in this owner-run safari lodge.

 You may wonder how many nights is the ideal stay at Angama Mara.
 The answer?
 Five nights and six days.
 Just enough time to see the Mara’s wildlife, enjoy the lodge’s many experiences and still have some quiet moments to yourself.